 Not having stuff can make you feel naked, but choosing what you keep is exposure big time too!
 No more hiding behind: ‘yeah, I got that from someone’.
 Or, ‘well, you know, I had to put something in there, didn’t I?’
 Nope.
 This is also me.
 A clown, sometimes.
 Explain that…

 On tiny houses?
 Yes!
 On downsizing?
 Yes!
 On some natural building materials or tiny house international?
 Yes. (see picture: INTERnational Tiny House Jamboree) Milking cows?
 Yes.
 Gardening?
 Yes.
 Living in communities?
 Yes.
 I’ll tell you what you wish to know, with enthusiasm.
-But I find myself turning into a blunt, pale, dead person when someone wants me to look at their home and comes up with ideas on where to put what.
+But I find myself turning into a blunt, pale, dead person when someone wants me to think with them on buying even more stuff.
 ‘I wish to have some extra chairs here, on this patio, and an extra side table.
 What do you think Frieda?’.

 Quiet.
 No response.
 As said, dead.
 I can be very bubbly, but not with this.
-I’m so sorry.
+I’m sorry.
 The only thing that comes out of my mouth after a while is: ‘Do you need it?’
 A pause… then carefully: ‘You already have two sets of chairs.
 A table or three.
-I like it empty actually.
-Just one comfi seat will do.
-You’re alone anyways.’
+And you’re on your own.
+I like it that it’s roomy actually.’

 Oops… the practicality of organizing stuff, looking at someones life, and what they end up using on a regular basis kicks in.
 Not much fun for the other.
 Every bit of enthusiasm goes down the drain and as a result they will no longer ask me for advice.
 Cranky woman!
 I get it.
-Unless they wish to get rid of it.
-Then it’s Friedaaaaaa.
+Until they wish to get rid of it.
+Then it’s: ‘Friedaaaaaa, help!!’

 The perks of being a downsizer… wink.